 Seeing in 2021 from a campfire

-It's only our second day in Addis Ababa but it somehow feels longer.
+We have only been in Addis Ababa a few days now, but it somehow feels longer.
 Tiger slept - even through the other children of the house waking up early - through to 8am and was straight onto the trampoline.
 She has also started to master a balance bike, and has loved going on the swing in the back garden, surrounded by banana trees!

 In the morning we simply walked to Qides' "school" aka nursery and Tiger got stuck in playing in the sandpit, saw real (rather than the ones she sees in books!) rabbits and a tortoise.
 Unfortunately, I'd left without my phone, but her face was a picture.
 Having said our goodbyes to Qides, I walked with their nanny Tijitu - who had baby Samia on her back - to visit the St Marry (Maryam) Church which was packed with locals in white robes listening to the sermon.
 She lit candles, we wove our way through the crowds and back to the airbnb with Tiger walking most of the way!